humanitycodes/www/coursework/lessons/slides/localstorage-intro.md

 ## Other `localStorage` functions

-These are some other functions you'll probably use less often, but will still come in handy in specific situations.
+These are some other functions you'll probably use less often, but that will still come in handy in specific situations.
 Try them out in the JavaScript console, on the name-remembering page we were just playing with.

 ### `localStorage.valueOf()`